Ranganath Misra

-Ranganath Mishra (25 November 1926 – 13 September 2012) was the 21st Chief Justice of India, serving from 25 September 1990 to 24 November 1991.
+Ranganath Misra (25 November 1926 – 13 September 2012) was the 21st Chief Justice of India, serving from 25 September 1990 to 24 November 1991.
 He was also the first chairman of the National Human Rights Commission of India.
 He also served as Member of Parliament in Rajya Sabha from the Congress Party between 1998 and 2004.
-He is the second Supreme court judge to become a Rajya Sabha member after Baharul Islam who was also elected as Indian National Congress member.
+He is the second Supreme Court judge to become a Rajya Sabha member after Baharul Islam who was also elected as Indian National Congress member.

 Background and family

-Ranganath Misra was born on 25 November 1926 in Banapur, Odisha into an Odia Brahmin family.
+Misra was born on 25 November 1926 in Banapur, Odisha into an Utkal Brahmin family.
 His father, Godavaris Mishra (sometimes spelt Godabarish Misra), was an Odia litterateur and congress politician who became education minister of Orissa state in 1941 while India was still under British rule.
 In this capacity, Godavaris was instrumental in the founding of Utkal University.

-Ranganath was the youngest of three sons.
+Ranganath was the youngest of his parents' three sons.
 His eldest brother, Lokanath Misra, was a prominent politician belonging to Swatantra Party (led by Rajaji) and later the Janata Party.
 He served for several terms as a member of the Rajya Sabha (upper house of Indian parliament) and also as governor of Assam and Nagaland.
 Loknath Misra's son, Pinaki Misra, is a Lok Sabha MP belonging to the Biju Janata Dal.
 Ranganath's second brother, Raghunath Misra, was a politician belonging to the Congress Party who was elected to the Orissa Legislative Assembly from the Banpur constituency.
 Raghunath's son, Dipak Misra was the 45th Chief Justice of India; he was in office from 28 August 2017 to 2 October 2018.

-Ranganath studied in Banpur High School and P.M.
+Ranganath studied at Banpur High School and P.M.
 Academy and later at Ravenshaw College and Allahabad University.
 At a young age, he was married to Sumitra Misra, a woman of his own community and similar background, in a match arranged by their families in the usual Indian way.
-In 1950, they were blessed with a son, Devananda Misra, who became a lawyer and a senior advocate in the Supreme Court and the Orissa High Court.
+In 1950, they had a son, Devananda Misra, who became a lawyer and a senior advocate in the Supreme Court and the Orissa High Court.
 In 2009, Misra and his wife suffered a tremendous personal loss with the death of their son, Devananda Misra, who died aged 59.

-Legal career
+Career

 On 18 September 1950, Misra got enrolled as advocate of Orissa High Court, Cuttack, where he practiced law until 1969, when he was appointed a Permanent Judge of the Orissa High Court.
 He served as the acting Chief Justice of the Orissa High Court from 6 November 1980 to 16 January 1981, and on the latter date, he took office as permanent Chief Justice of the Orissa High court.
 He was appointed Judge of the Supreme Court of India in 1983.
 He became the Chief Justice of the Supreme Court of India on 25 September 1990 and retired on 24 November 1991.

+Over the course of his Supreme Court tenure, Misra authored 314 judgments and sat on 821 benches.